 All by itself, Amazon was responsible for $147 billion of 2016’s online sales, which accounted for 27.4 percent of the total retail market’s annual growth.

-Not only is it an online giant in its own right, but its many affiliate programs and third-party vendor services dictate the need for policies that affect both buyers and sellers.
+Not only is it an online giant in its own right, but its many affiliate programs and third-party vendor services dictate the need for affiliate disclosures and policies that affect both buyers and sellers.

 The company’s comprehensive return policies helped to deliver its impressive online sales: consumers know before they buy that items shipped from Amazon.com – the store’s proprietary site – are returnable within 30 days of receipt of the shipment (in most cases).
 These details are explicit in the company’s return policy and advertised throughout the website.